Council to continue fight against legal highs

 The law says tests must prove there is a low risk of harm before any substances can be approved for sale.
 Rules for testing are now in place although no products have yet been approved for sale.

 Building, Resource Consents and District Plan In order to undertake your development, you may need to apply for both a building consent and a resource consent.
 Download Antenno Our free mobile app that sends you Council-related notifications about things that affect or impact the places you care about.
 Everything Kāpiti Read this week's e-newsletter and sign up to get the latest on council activities, upcoming events and opportunities to get involved.
-Meet our Elected Members Find out here who’s on your Council and Community Boards for the next three years.
+Christmas and New Year hours Some of our sites and service centres will have slightly different opening hours over the festive season.
+Find out the holiday hours of the Council services you use here.
 Kāpiti Coast Aquatics If you're looking for exercise, recreation or swimming lessons, look no further, come along to Kāpiti Coast Aquatics facilities!
 Our libraries Find out all you need to know about the Kāpiti Coast District Libraries.